 “It has really been a whole amazing experience for me l never thought volunteering could have made me feel so alive and wanting to learn more.
 Pushing me but in a good way.
 Helping with the amazing work that the GWL does and being part of this organisation who value their volunteers.”

 “Volunteering helps my reading, learning about the archives and about history, meeting new people, getting involved in events, learning new skills”

-You can read more about our previous volunteers’ experiences here.
+You can read more about our current and previous volunteers’ experiences here.

 We also refund travel expenses (up to £5.00).

 What we are looking for

 We always try to find a volunteer role which matches our volunteers’ interests and motivations.
 Some volunteers come with particular skills, others may not have worked before but are keen to learn and try new things.
 Whatever our volunteers’ experiences and skills, we are keen to find a way to involve them in our work.